Big Barn Farm: Episodes

+Revival

+BBC announced that the show would be revived for a third season with twenty episodes, and would premiere on CBeebies in 2027.

+Spin-off

+A spin-off titled Big Barn City is in development, where the farmers and Digger moving into a city.

 Academic analysis

 Professor Steven Fielding of the University of Nottingham analyses the political themes of the episode 'Lester the Leader' in his 2014 work 'A State of Play' which examines how people's views on politics are constructed by fictional representations of politics.